apollographql/apollo-server/docs/source/performance/apq.md

   // The max age is calculated in seconds
   plugins: [
     ApolloServerPluginCacheControl({ defaultMaxAge: 5 }),
-    /**
-    * What's up with this embed: true option?
-    * These are our recommended settings for using AS;
-    * they aren't the defaults in AS3 for backwards-compatibility reasons but
-    * will be the defaults in AS4.
-For production environments, use
-    * ApolloServerPluginLandingPageProductionDefault instead.
-    **/
     ApolloServerPluginLandingPageLocalDefault({ embed: true }), ],
 });